siyelo/newsagg/README.md

 ## DESCRIPTION:

-  News Aggregator that classifies news from different sources
+  News Aggregator that classifies and clusterifies news from different sources

 ## INSTALLATION: